opea-project/GenAIComps/comps/animation/README.md

 python3 test_animation_server.py
 ```

-The expected output is a message prompting
+The expected output is a message

 ```bash
 "Video generated successfully, check $OUTFILE for the result."